 Jadhav to Hyderabad Fund case: How Harish Salve won it for India twice

-New Delhi, Oct 03: For India, it was the second high profile win over Pakistan and in both cases, it was senior advocate, Harish Salve who behind the victory.
+New Delhi, Oct 03: For India, it was the second high profile win over Pakistan and in both cases, it was senior advocate, Harish Salve who is behind the victory.

 Salve represented India in both the Kulbhushan Jadhav case in the International Court of Justice and the Hyderabad Fund case in the UK High Court.
 In the case of Pakistan, the country was represented by Khawar Qureshi.